SAP-samples/wdf2025-fiori-innov-day-mcp-server/exercises/ex1.0/README.md

     ![autoapprove task](./images/autoapprove-task.png)

     **If you face terminal issue as shown below**
-    - Cline remains pending and commands (such as `npm install`) are not executed in the VS Code terminal.
+    - Cline remains pending and commands (such as `npm install`) are not executed in the SBAS terminal.

     Solution: Toggle between **Act** and **Plan** mode, then click `Resume Task`.